 In addition to planning for daily ingress/egress routes and emergency evacuation routes, the school planned for assisting students, staff and visitors with disabilities.
 Under the Americans with Disabilities Act of 1990, individuals who are deaf/hard of hearing, blind/partially sighted, mobility impaired and/or cognitively/emotionally impaired must be assisted.
 The school map identifies evacuation areas and ingress/egress routes.
 Campus map is in Appendix A. Details of routes are held confidential for security purposes.

 On-Campus Evacuation/Assembly Location

-The primary evacuation site for Monroe Elementary School will be on campus on the playground.
+The primary evacuation site for La Cumbre Junior High School will be on campus at the basketball courts.

 Primary Off-Site Evacuation/Assembly Location